vhawk19/Py_Primer/Classes/Classes_and_Instances.md

 * Methods are essentially functions defined within a class and data members are variables which are also defined within a class.

 Yes, this seems a little complicated but it really isn't.
-Here's a simple analogy to help understand better:
+Here's a simple analogy to help understand better :

 A class is very similar to a basic chocolate cake recipe.
 It has all the ingredients (data) and the instructions (methods) to bake a cake.
 The object here is the cake.